 The Infrastructure and Jobs Development Council ("IJDC") was created as a governmental entity of the State under the provisions of Chapter 31, Article 15A, Section 3 of the West Virginia Code, as amended, which also established the West Virginia Infrastructure Fund ("WVIF").
 The IJDC has statutory responsibility to review the preliminary applications for water and wastewater facilities, combination projects or economic development projects seeking State funding to first determine technical feasibility.
 If the project is determined to be an appropriate investment of State funds, and the IJDC has determined the project is eligible for funding assistance from one or more State infrastructure agencies, the IJDC will make a written recommendation for project funding.
-Specifically, the IJDC will recommend the kind of funding (loan and/or grant) and the amount and source of funding which the project sponsor should pursue.
-Otherwise, the IJDC will make a written recommendation that the project sponsor not seek funding from any State infrastructure agency.
+Specifically, the IJDC will recommend the kind of funding (loan and/or grant) and the amount and source of funding which the project sponsor not seek funding from any State infrastructure agency.